MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-sc-config-mgr.md

 8. On the Summary page, review the details and then click **Next**.
 9. On the Confirmation page, click **Finish**.

->If you receive an error at this stage it can be caused by a corrupt MDT integration.
+>If an error is displayed at this stage it can be caused by a corrupt MDT integration.
 To repair it, close the Configuration Manager console, remove MDT integration, and then restore MDT integration.

 ### Deploy PC4